HQVFX42/A_drop_from_game_developers/README.md

-﻿# Welcome to Our Community!
+﻿# Welcome to this Repository! :blush:
-`May each drop of thought gather to form an ocean of wisdom!`
+**May each drop of thought gather to form an ocean of wisdom!**

 This is a place where:
 - We share our thoughts